 I’ve created these 6 worksheets in response to the new digital competence framework and for the fact that I couldn’t find many resources myself.
 Internet safety is such a broad spectrum, I have focused on the following in these.
 E-mail safety and phishing - true or false, Private and personal information - table distribution Genuine and scam websites - colouring, Computer cookies – missing words, Identity theft – what is it?
 How to protect yourselves and what to do when you’re a victim, The perils of free software and downloads - comprehension.
 They have been created to use in a year 4 class but are suitable for any KS2 or KS3 year group.

 4 PowerPoints to use alongside the Big Maths clic sessions.
 I also use them as whiteboard sessions at the beginning of Maths lessons.
-They get progressively harder from the first to last, ending up introducing decimals.
-There are 5 pages to each PowerPoint which are suitable for year 1/2 upwards.
+They get progressively harder from the first to last, breaking the tens barrier twice by the end.
+There are 4 pages to each PowerPoint which I have been using in year 4, but are suitable for other ages.

 9 statements regarding digital competence / citizenship health and wellbeing.